Eleanor Roosevelt: Marriage and family life

 Roosevelt disliked having sex with her husband.
-She once told her daughter Anna that it was an "ordeal to be borne".
-She also considered herself ill-suited to motherhood, later writing, "It did not come naturally to me to understand little children or to enjoy them".
+She once told her daughter Anna that it was an "ordeal to be borne."
+She also considered herself ill-suited to motherhood, later writing, "It did not come naturally to me to understand little children or to enjoy them."

 In September 1918, Roosevelt was unpacking one of Franklin's suitcases when she discovered a bundle of love letters to him from her social secretary, Lucy Mercer.
 He had been contemplating leaving his wife for Mercer.
 However, following pressure from his political advisor, Louis Howe, and from his mother, who threatened to disinherit Franklin if he followed through with a divorce, the couple remained married.
-Their union from that point on was more of a political partnership.
+Their union from that point on was more of a political partnership, and ceased to be an intimate one.
 Disillusioned, Roosevelt again became active in public life, and focused increasingly on her social work rather than her role as a wife.

-In August 1921, the family was vacationing at Campobello Island, New Brunswick, Canada, when Franklin was diagnosed with a paralytic illness, at the time believed to be polio.
+In August 1921, the family was vacationing at their summer home on Campobello Island, New Brunswick, Canada, when Franklin was diagnosed with a paralytic illness, at the time believed to be polio.
 During the illness, through her nursing care, Roosevelt probably saved Franklin from death.
 His legs remained permanently paralyzed.
 When the extent of his disability became clear, Roosevelt fought a protracted battle with her mother-in-law over his future, persuading him to stay in politics despite Sara's urgings that he retire and become a country gentleman.
-Franklin's attending physician, Dr. William Keen, commended Roosevelt's devotion to the stricken Franklin during the time of his travail.
-"You have been a rare wife and have borne your heavy burden most bravely," he said, proclaiming her "one of my heroines".
+Franklin's attending physician, Dr. William Keen, commended Eleanor's devotion to the stricken Franklin during the time of his travail.
+"You have been a rare wife and have borne your heavy burden most bravely," he said, proclaiming her "one of my heroines."

 This proved a turning point in Eleanor and Sara's long-running struggle, and as Eleanor's public role grew, she increasingly broke from Sara's control.
 Tensions between Sara and Eleanor over her new political friends rose to the point that the family constructed a cottage at Val-Kill, in which Eleanor and her guests lived when Franklin and the children were away from Hyde Park.
 Roosevelt herself named the place Val-Kill, loosely translated as "waterfall-stream" from the Dutch language common to the original European settlers of the area.
 Franklin encouraged his wife to develop this property as a place where she could implement some of her ideas for work with winter jobs for rural workers and women.
 Each year, when Roosevelt held a picnic at Val-Kill for delinquent boys, her granddaughter Eleanor Roosevelt Seagraves assisted her.
-She was close to her grandmother throughout her life.
+Seagraves was close to her grandmother throughout her life.
 Seagraves concentrated her career as an educator and librarian on keeping alive many of the causes Roosevelt began and supported.